 Cleared Special

-Class II Cardiovascular device cleared through the Special 510(k) pathway - typically does not require clinical trials.
+Class II Cardiovascular device cleared through the Special 510(k) pathway.

 Download Printable Device Report (PDF)